kraviteja95usd/unspoken-signals-voice-based-ai-emotion-detection/README.md

 ----------------------------------------------

-# Details about the Dataset
+# Details about the Datasets

 - **Name of the Dataset:** RAVDESS Emotional Speech Audio
 - **Description of the dataset:** Speech audio-only files (16bit, 48kHz .wav) from the RAVDESS.